maemreyo/glean-vault/glean/20_Vocabulary/the theatre's behalf.md

 🎭 **Scenario:** You're at a formal event representing your organization.
 You need to make a statement.
 Say it!
 ?
 > 🎬 **Line:** "On behalf of the organizing committee, I'd like to welcome everyone tonight."
 > 👨‍🎨 **Director's Note:** This fits the formal, official opening tone.
-"On behalf of" immediately establishes your authority và role as representative.
+"On behalf of" immediately establishes your authority vai role as representative.

 ---